Uganda anti-gay bill draws church, donor battle lines

 But the damage has been done, gay rights campaigners in Uganda say.
 A vitriolic homophobia is rising in Ugandan society, they say, pointing to the meteoric rise of the evangelical church as a driving force.

-In the most recent clampdown, Uganda said last week it was banning 38 non-governmental organizations it accused of promoting homosexuality.
+In the most recent clampdown, Uganda said last week it was banning 38 non-governmental organisations it accused of promoting homosexuality.

 Two days before the announcement, police raided a gay rights conference outside Kampala, briefly detaining activists from around east Africa.